 $ yarn rmadmin -getServiceState rm1 active $ yarn rmadmin -getServiceState rm2 standby

 If automatic failover is enabled, you can not use manual transition command.
+Though you can override this by –forcemanual flag, you need caution.

 $ yarn rmadmin -transitionToStandby rm1 Automatic failover is enabled for org.apache.hadoop.yarn.client.RMHAServiceTarget@1d8299fd Refusing to manually manage HA state, since it may cause a split-brain scenario or other incorrect state.
 If you are very sure you know what you are doing, please specify the forcemanual flag.